-“They gave us the financing and they’ve been good at challenging us as managers,” said Craig Fourchy, one of the partners of Ultra Gro.
+“They gave us the financing and they’ve been good at challenging us as managers,” said Craig Fourche, one of the partners of Ultra Gro.

-Not only has the investor pool improved since the first fund in 2004, local companies’ understanding of the capital acquisition process has grown light years, according to Triebsch.
+Not only has the investor pool improved since the first fund in 2004, but local companies’ understanding of the capital acquisition process has also grown light-years, according to Triebsch.

 “I remember the people of Modesto looking at me with a blank stare,” Triebsch recollects of one of the fund’s first investments in a Stanislaus County nut company.

 About eight years later the firm was sold to a private equity group.